Get a Demo Call

 Frequently Asked Questions

-"I can see why this is important to you," or "I understand how you must be feeling."
+Personal empathy statements convey understanding and care for a customer’s situation.
+They reflect emotional awareness and can include phrases like, “I can see why this is important to you,” or “I understand how frustrating this must be.”

-4. What is a good customer service example?
+2. What is an example of empathy in a customer service conversation?

-5. What are some great customer service skills?
+5. What are assurance statements in customer service?

 Subscribe to our Newsletter